Murder of Nancy Harris

-Johnson lost all his appeals against the death sentence, and he was executed by lethal injection on May 20, 2025; the 13th anniversary of his crime.
+Johnson lost all his appeals against the death sentence, and he was executed by lethal injection on May 20, 2025, the 13th anniversary of his crime.
 (Note: In a YouTube video, "Scheduled Execution (05/20/25): Matthew Johnson – Texas Death Row – Murder of Elderly Store Clerk", from Death Row and Executions by Paco Rivera, Nancy Harris' son reportedly commented that Johnson's execution date was not coincidental with the date of the crime.
 Furthermore, Harris' son also stated he requested the date with the Texas Attorney General's office who made the exception for the date despite not permitting specific dates.)

 Murder

-On the morning of May 20, 2012, Nancy Harris began the opening shift at the Fina Whip-In convenience store, and Johnson entered shortly after.
+On the morning of May 20, 2012, Nancy Harris began the opening shift at the Fina Whip-In convenience store, and Matthew Lee Johnson entered shortly after.
 He was seen on surveillance video carrying a lighter and a bottle which was later determined to contain lighter fluid.
 Johnson began to move behind the sales counter where Harris was and began to pour lighter fluid over Harris' head demanding money from her.

 Harris attempted to open the cash register as Johnson positioned himself behind her.
 Once the register was open, Johnson removed the bills and coins as well as taking Harris's ring, two cigarette lighters and two packs of cigarettes before he ignited the lighter fluid.
 Harris was engulfed in flames as she fled from behind the counter to a nearby sink attempting to extinguish the flames on her body as Johnson walked out of the store, taking some candy on the way out.
 After failed attempts to put the flames out, she tried removing her shirt and leaned over the sink again, but was again ignited from her still burning shirt.
 After all her attempts, she ran outside the store screaming for help.
 A witness present near the scene used a fire extinguisher to put out the remaining flames left on Harris.

 After law enforcement responded to the scene, they discovered Harris with severe burns.
 She was transported to the burn unit at Parkland Memorial Hospital before describing her attacker to police as a heavy-set black male with short dark hair and a chubby face.

 Shortly after the attack, witnesses in the area recalled seeing the man who was described by Harris where he attempted to enter some people's properties.
 About an hour after the attack, Johnson was apprehended after a brief foot chase where he was found to be in possession of the stolen cash and items.
 Five days later, Nancy Harris succumbed to her burns and died on May 25th at Parkland Memorial Hospital.
 Following her death, Johnson's charges were upgraded to capital murder.

 Prior to her death, Harris would spend Friday afternoons with her three granddaughters they called "Nini Days" going to the dollar store, eating McDonalds, and playing at her home.
 In 2000, Harris faced a health scare where she needed to cut down on sodium.